3 Reasons To Choose Positive Displacement Pumps

 1. Efficiency at increased viscosity

 Centrifugal pumps struggle to pump viscous liquids.
-With positive displacement chemical pumps, their efficiency increases with increasing viscosity.
+With positive displacement pumps, their efficiency increases with increasing viscosity.
 Simply put, the thicker the liquid, the less slip there is in the pump (higher viscosity requires more energy to move).
 The performance of the positive displacement pump actually improves under these conditions, because the liquid doesn’t easily slip through the gaps and clearances near the rotors.

 2. Low flow requirements